Choice, Customer Success, Journey Sales, Partner 0 Comment

 In fact, those are exactly the things your customers have come to loathe!
 Digital, through the lens of what the journey needs to be, is about ensuring that the customer experience you’re orchestrating is consumable on their terms.

 Deliver a customer experience that is responsive and looks and feels great on any device—just like Amazon does!

 No two Amazon users experience the same thing.
 The journey is personalized.

 There’s user-specific messaging and custom content.
 Everything is tailored.
 B2B sales professionals that personalize messaging and content win more deals.
 But that doesn’t mean extra work.
 If Amazon can automate personalization, you can too.
-It’s all about implementing the right salestech stack that’s designed around your customer’s expectations.
+It’s all about implementing the right omnichannel technology that’s designed around your customer’s expectations.

 3) Overlooking Custom Educational Content

 But with the customer taking the reins, the content delivered needs to be educational.
 There are a lot of buyers involved in a purchase decision and the decisions themselves take time.

 Teeing up content that is insight-oriented, educational, and helps your customer think differently about the problem you’re collectively trying to solve is far more valuable than walking through yet another sales deck.

 Amazon does this in the B2C world to perfection.
 Everything you could possibly want to learn about a product—from independent reviews to use cases is at your fingertips.
 Deliver the same in your B2B customer experience.